 The Master of Arts Program in the Humanities (MAPH) Faculty Board is made up of a diverse group of University of Chicago faculty.
 Board members meet quarterly to discuss the shape and goals of MAPH.

-Thomas Christensen, Board Chair
+Michèle Lowrie, Board Chair

-Assistant Professor of Art History and the College
+Associate Professor of Art History

-Professor of English Langauge and Literature and Gender and Sexuality
+Professor of English Language and Literature and the Center for the Study of Gender and Sexuality